trng/dstcmdlauncher/README.md

 **Current version v1.2.16**

-# Don't Starve Together dedicated server launcher.
+# Don't Starve Together dedicated server launcher (cmd batch script).

 * All in one cmd batch script.
 * No powershell used.